A data-driven method for parametric PDE Eigenvalue Problems using Gaussian Process with different covariance functions: Introduction

 Furthermore, a greedy RB method has also been developed to deal with affine and non-affine parametric eigenvalue problems \cite{Fumagalli-Manzoni-Prolini-Verani-2016}, focusing only on a single eigenpair.
-However, a data-driven approach~\cite{dd_gpr} that uses Gaussian Process Regression (GPR) has also been proposed to deal with both affine and non-affine problems, an approach inspired by a previous work focused on source problems \cite{MengwuGJan}.
+More recently, a data-driven approach~\cite{dd_gpr} that uses Gaussian Process Regression (GPR) has been proposed to deal with both affine and non-affine problems, an approach inspired by the following previous works focused on source problems \cite{MengwuGJan,Guo2019}.

-In the context of reduced-order models, GPR is used as a surrogate for the parameter-to-eigensolution map in the online phase.
-In this paper, we explore further applying the Gaussian Process Regression (GPR) in eigenvalue problems.
-GPR is a statistical approach that is normally used in fields such supervised machine learning.
-However, its connection to spline methods, which are commonly used in PDE problems, has been known for close to fifty years.
-Nevertheless, such a connection has not been taken advantage of in solving eigenvalue problems and source problems until very recently.
+In this paper, we explore further applying the Gaussian Process Regression (GPR) in parametric eigenvalue problems.
+GPR is a statistical approach that is normally used in fields such as supervised machine learning.
+However, its connection to spline methods, which are commonly used in PDE problems, has been known for close to fifty years \cite{Kimeldorf1970}.
+Nevertheless, such a connection has not been fully taken advantage of in solving eigenvalue problems and source problems.
+Our paper thus aims to add to previously mentioned contributions to improve our understanding of this connection.

-We introduce GPR and discuss its connection to spline methods in~Sections \ref{se:GPR} and \ref{se:GPRSplines}.
+This paper is structured as follows.
+We introduce parametric eigenvalue problems in Section~\ref{se:ps}.
+Then, we introduce GPR and discuss its connection to spline methods in~Sections \ref{se:GPR} and \ref{se:GPRSplines}.
 We also make comparisons in cases where uniform and non-uniform grids are used.
 We emphasize how the statistical nature of GPR can be utilized to allow for better performance in both cases.
 Indeed, GPR is representative of statistical approaches used in fields such as machine learning.
 Spline methods, on the other hand, are the most popular choice for PDE problems.
-Bridging the gap then will allow for utilizing applied or theoretical techniques developed for PDE problems in machine learning and vice versa.
+Bridging this rather large gap then will allow for utilizing applied or theoretical techniques developed for PDE problems in machine learning and vice versa.